-GRCC may also hold cash and cash equivalents or other money market instruments in order to meet its obligations.
+A Covered Call ETF may also hold cash and cash equivalents or other money market instruments in order to meet its obligations.

-In order to achieve its investment objective, SPAY.U will generally invest, directly or indirectly, in a portfolio of U.S. Treasury securities denominated in U.S. dollars.
+In order to achieve its investment objective, PAYS will generally invest, directly or indirectly, in a portfolio of government debt securities issued by the Government of Canada and the U.S. Treasury.

-The Manager will generally endeavor to maintain a target duration of less than three years for SPAY.U, within a certain band, by employing rules-based security selection methodology and weighting.
-Currently, it is anticipated that SPAY.U will seek to achieve its investment objective by investing in index funds and money market funds that primarily hold U.S. Treasury securities, and/or investing directly in U.S. Treasury securities.
+The Manager will generally endeavor to maintain a target duration of less than three years for PAYS, within a certain band, by employing rules-based security selection methodology and weighting.
+Currently, it is anticipated that PAYS will seek to achieve its investment objective by investing in index funds and money market funds that primarily hold debt securities issued by the Government of Canada or the U.S. Treasury, and/or investing directly in debt securities issued by the Government of Canada or the U.S. Treasury.
 The portfolio holdings may be reconstituted and rebalanced, from time to time, at the discretion of the Manager.

-To generate premiums and reduce overall portfolio volatility, the Manager actively manages an option strategy that will generally write a combination of covered call and cash-covered put options, at its discretion, on up to approximately 50% of the value of SPAY.U's portfolio.
-Notwithstanding the foregoing, SPAY.U may write options on a greater or lesser percentage of the portfolio, from time to time, at the discretion of the Manager.
+To generate premiums and reduce overall portfolio volatility, the Manager actively manages an option strategy that will generally write a combination of covered call and cash-covered put options, at its discretion, on up to approximately 50% of the value of PAYS' portfolio.
+Notwithstanding the foregoing, PAYS may write options on a greater or lesser percentage of the portfolio, from time to time, at the discretion of the Manager.

-Depending on market volatility, for duration management purposes, and other factors, SPAY.U may, at the discretion of the Manager, purchase call and put options, from time to time, to manage risk and exposure to portfolio securities or limit the loss from significant declines of portfolio securities.
+Depending on market volatility, for duration management purposes, and other factors, PAYS may, at the discretion of the Manager, purchase call and put options, from time to time, to manage risk and exposure to portfolio securities or limit the loss from significant declines of portfolio securities.